-The Movers tool will help you easily find the biggest gainers and/or losers of the day.
+The Movers tool will help you quickly find the biggest gainers and/or losers of the day.
 You can change the session, time period, sector, market cap and price.
-Benzinga’s senior vice president and longtime trader, Steven “BigBeat” Orr likes to set the Movers tool to 15 minute time period so he can find the quick movers, but you can choose whatever works best for you and your trading strategy.
+You can set the Movers tool to 15 minute time period to find the quick movers, but you can choose whatever works best for you and your trading strategy.
 Once you’ve set up your filters, you can click the blue bar that says “Applied Filters” to collapse the settings and only see the list of Movers.

 Having the Details tool is helpful so when you click on a symbol, you can immediately see the details on just that stock.
 You don’t need to change anything to this tool, but you can either click on a ticker in another tool or search for the ticker in Details to pull up its information.

 In the Newsfeed, you can modify it to your needs as a trader to get the news that you’re looking for.
-BigBeat recommends keeping the default sources of Benzinga Signals and Benzinga Wire, but also likes to add Press Releases to the Newsfeed so he doesn’t miss anything.
-If you like, you can change the colors of each of the sources to easily identify them in the Newsfeed.
+Next, choose what sources you want in your feed.
+Benzinga recommends keeping the default sources of Benzinga Signals and Benzinga Wire, and add in Press Releases to the Newsfeed.
+If you want, you can change the colors of each of the sources to easily identify them in the Newsfeed.

 You can keep the Newsfeed filtered just like that, or filter by your Watchlist or sectors if you’d like to refine the Newsfeed a little more.
 Benzinga Pro also has over 50 watchlists you can choose from to import into your own Watchlist.

 The last tool to set up filters is the Signal tool.
-BigBeat recommends selecting all Signals.
-For highs and lows, he likes to select the 52 week filter so the Signals tool doesn’t get too clogged up.
+Benzinga recommends selecting all Signals.
+For highs and lows, select the 52-week filter so the Signals tool doesn’t get too clogged up.
 This tool will alert you to unusual options, block trades, price spikes, and more.